NOTE: Here is the latest on what's open and not open in San Francisco.

 This cruise continues along the waterfront.
 You'll pass Crissy Field and get some great views of the beautiful Palace of Fine Arts.

-As you cruise along the waterfront, you are getting closer and close to the Golden Gate Bridge.
+As you cruise along the waterfront, you are getting closer and closer to the Golden Gate Bridge.

 Before you reach the Golden Gate Bridge, you get a clear view of Fort Point National Historic Site.
 This old army building was set for destruction with the original bridge building plans.